 There are various lens types designed for specific conditions and environments, some of which are also interchangeable depending on the manufacturer.

 Most reputable brands offer a variety of special lenses designed to enhance vision and performance, these include photochromic (change from clear to dark in the light), hydrophobic (repel water), polarised (reduce glare), oleophobic (smudge resistant) and prescription variety of lenses.

 Industry stalwarts, Oakley, has developed its own distinct lens technology, called Prizm – which amplifies clarity and improves depth of field.

-Five best sunglasses you can buy today
+The best cycling sunglasses you can buy today